apache/drill/_docs/sql-reference/sql-functions/061-phonetic-functions.md

 ### nysiis(string)

 Encodes a string into a NYSIIS value.
 NYSIIS is an encoding used to relate similar names, but can also be used as a general purpose scheme to find word with similar phonemes.
 The New York State Identification and Intelligence System Phonetic Code, commonly known as NYSIIS, is a phonetic algorithm devised in 1970 as part of the New York State Identification and Intelligence System (now a part of the New York State Division of Criminal Justice Services).
-It features an accuracy increase of 2.7% over the traditional Soundex algorithm. refined_soundex(string)
+It features an accuracy increase of 2.7% over the traditional Soundex algorithm.

+### refined_soundex(string)
 Encodes a string into a Refined Soundex value.
-Soundex is an encoding used to relate similar names, but can also be used as a general purpose scheme to find word with similar phonemes.
+Soundex is an encoding used to relate similar names, but can also be used as a general purpose scheme to find a word with similar phonemes.

 ### soundex(string)